Bouna Sarr unfazed by transfer speculation on Marseille future | Goal.com

 A number of European clubs that include Atletico Madrid, Sevilla and West Ham, are a rumoured to be interested in securing the 28-year old of Senegalese and Guinean descent.

-"Now, I don't necessarily pay attention to that detail.
+"Now, I don't necessarily pay attention to that detail [transfer speculation].
 I pay attention to my career," Sarr told FootMercato.

 "I want to play in the Champions League with Marseille.
 Now there are certain things that I cannot control and Marseille will make decisions based on the opportunities they will have, and that I will have too."